 The Sky Terrace 428 is a must-visit attraction.
 The best option is a combined ticket Victoria Peak Tram and Sky Terrace 428 Ticket in Hong Kong, which can be booked on Klook.
 Klook dominates with best offers on major attraction in Hong Kong, since its HQ is based there.
 If you are planning to visit other attractions in Hong Kong – Klook Pass Hong Kong is a great saving choice – one pass for multiple experiences.

-Check my Unique Kong Kong travel guide for first-timers for real adventure.
+Once you’ve done hiking Victoria Peak, you can continue discovering Hong Kong off beaten paths – check my Unique Hong Kong travel guide for first-timers for real adventure.
 My highest tour recommendations for Hong-Kong:

 - Luxury Yacht Experience from Victoria Harbour HK Night Cruise (Unlimited snacks and drinks + Victoria Harbor photography) – my no ONE!
 Loved it.